plotly/dash-labs/docs/11-MultiPageDashApp-LayoutFunctions.md

-Here is the multi-page stucture
+Here is the multi-page structure
 ```
 - app.py
 - pages